+Improving the validity of anxiety measures among an AUD population is an important avenue for increasing the robustness of comorbidity research.
 Future directions should attempt to replicate this work in an outpatient sample with AUD, with recently abstinent individuals receiving treatment for AUD and/or non-abstinent individuals not receiving treatment for AUD to assess the role of clinical setting and treatment status in the validity of these scales.
 In fact, clinic-based samples suggest that individuals with multiple mental health disorders are more likely to be referred for treatment than those with a single disorder (41), thus an outpatient sample could present a more heterogenous sample with respect to comorbidity.
+Additionally, given the substantial co-occurence of anxiety within AUD populations, the relationship, from etiological and treatment perspectives, should be further explored in treatment-seeking and non-treatment seeking individuals.
 Other common anxiety rating scales which were not assessed in this study (e.g. GAD-7 and Hamilton Anxiety Rating Scale) should also be examined for their validity in a population with AUD, so that the relative accuracy between anxiety scales can be compared for efficacy.
 Finally, while our study included patients examined for diagnostic criteria via the DSM-IV-TR and DSM-5, future work with respect to BSA and STAI Y-2 should be replicated primarily in patients whom were administered the updated DSM-5 assessment, replicating a similar timeline of administration.

 In conclusion, our findings demonstrate that the BSA and STAI Y-2 may not be sufficiently robust tools for detecting an anxiety disorder in recently admitted inpatients with AUD, when conducting a full SCID is not possible.
-Nevertheless, although the STAI Y-2 may be relatively more accurate than the BSA, the overall lack of convergence between the BSA and STAI Y-2 scores in relation to a SCID-based diagnosis of anxiety highlights a potential lack of construct validity in this population, if the goal is to use these scales as a diagnostic tool.
+Although the STAI Y-2 may be relatively more accurate than the BSA, the overall lack of convergence between the BSA and STAI Y-2 scores in relation to a SCID-based diagnosis of anxiety highlights a potential lack of construct validity in this population, if the goal is to use these scales as a diagnostic tool.
 If used in tandem with the SCID assessment with a lower desired cut-point, both scales may be most effective as a screening tool to rule out the presence of an anxiety disorder rather than determining an anxiety diagnosis, which has implications for initiating treatment of any co-occuring anxiety disorder.
 The findings from this study, nonetheless, have significant implications for the BSA and moderate implications for the STAI Y-2 in gauging anxiety symptoms at the beginning of alcohol detoxification treatment.

 Funding

-This work was supported by 1) National Institutes of Health (NIH) intramural funding ZIA-AA000218, Section on Clinical Psychoneuroendocrinology and Neuropsychopharmacology (CPN; PI: Leggio), jointly supported by the Intramural Research Program of the National Institute on Drug Abuse (NIDA) and the Division of Intramural Clinical and Biological Research (DICBR) of the National Institute on Alcohol Abuse and Alcoholism (NIAAA); and 2) the clinical program of the NIAAA Division of Intramural Clinical and Biological Research.
+This work was supported by 1) National Institutes of Health (NIH) intramural funding ZIA-DA000635 and ZIA-AA000218, Clinical Psychoneuroendocrinology and Neuropsychopharmacology Section (CPN; PI: Leggio), jointly supported by the Intramural Research Program of the National Institute on Drug Abuse (NIDA) and the Division of Intramural Clinical and Biological Research (DICBR) of the National Institute on Alcohol Abuse and Alcoholism (NIAAA); and 2) the clinical program of the NIAAA Division of Intramural Clinical and Biological Research.
 Furthermore, Dr. Hobden is supported by a Colin Dodds Australian Rotary Health Postdoctoral Fellowship (G1801108).The content of this article is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 Acknowledgements